-This Official Statement (including the cover page and Appendices A through E attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$1,200,000,000 aggregate principal amount of its General Obligation Revenue Anticipation Notes, 2015 Series A, 2015 Series B and 2015 Series C (the "Notes").
-The Notes will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Notes.
-However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE NOTES" and the Commonwealth Information Statement (described below) under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues."
+This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$100,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2015, Series A (the "Series A Bonds") and its \$450,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 2015, Series B (the "Series B Bonds," and together with the Series A Bonds, the "Bonds").
+The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
+However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues."